The Production Process and Timeline

 Your article will not begin the production process until you have supplied all outstanding forms and other post acceptance requirements (e.g., permissions documents, copyright transfer forms, etc.).
 Please respond to all requests for materials as quickly as possible to avoid potential delays.

-After your manuscript has been styled, edited, and proofread, you will be sent page proofs for review and revision.
+After your manuscript has been styled, edited, and proofread, you will be sent page proofs for review via our online proofing system.
 You’ll be given 5 days from the time the proofs are sent to complete your revisions and answer queries (if you need extra time though, please just let the production team know).
-The best way to provide revisions is by annotating the PDF of the article that you were sent by the production team.
-Luckily, we have a useful guide to help you with just that.
+Visit our online proofing system instructions page for more details on reviewing your article.

 After you’ve uploaded your revisions, the ASHA Journals production team will apply your edits and have the final version of the article typeset.
 This will take approximately 2 weeks, depending on the amount of revisions being applied.
 The ASHA Journals team will contact you if they have further questions during this phase.
 Once revisions are complete, the manuscript is ready for advance online publication.